cqframework/FhirProfileTools/QuickHtmlGenerator.md

 Example:

-XML definition of the profile for severity extension element was in correctly listed as 0..* rather than 0..1 as defined in the extension.
+XML definition of the profile for severity extension element was incorrectly listed as 0..* rather than 0..1 as defined in the extension definition.

 Source: http://hl7.org/fhir/DSTU2/qicore/qicore-adverseevent.profile.xml.html
 ```